-2. Role of the Learning Enrichment Center
+2. Role of the Accessibility and Disability Resources

-The LEC facilitates academic accommodations for students with disabilities.
-Students seeking an accommodation for a disability must forward documentation of the disability to the LEC director or associate director.
+The ADR facilitates academic accommodations for students with disabilities.
+Students seeking an accommodation for a disability must forward documentation of the disability to the ADR for review and consideration.
 If previous records do not exist, the student is required to obtain an assessment or other documentation to verify his/her status as a student with a disability.
-The LEC director or associate director will determine whether a student is entitled to accommodations based on careful review of the student's application, documentation from a qualified professional, and the interactive interview with the student.
-Once the application for accommodations is completed and approved, the student will sign a Semester Request for Accommodations which authorizes the LEC to send an Accommodation Memo to faculty.
-Each student with an approved accommodation, and each faculty member with a student who needs accommodations, must interact with each other to discuss the approved accommodations and to finalize mutually agreeable plans for implementing the approved accommodations.
+The ADR director and/or designated staff will determine whether a student is entitled to accommodations based on a comprehensive assessment which includes a careful review of the student's application, documentation from a qualified professional, and the interactive interview with the student.
+Once the comprehensive assessment process is completed and the student has been found eligible for accommodations, and the student agrees with the approved accommodations, the student will sign a Semester Request for Accommodations form authorizing the ADR to send an Accommodation Memo directly to faculty.
+Each student with an approved accommodation and each faculty member with a student who needs accommodations is expected to interact with each other to discuss the approved accommodations and their implementation.